tato123/wazibo-server/README.md

 ### Authentication

-Users can authenticate through facebook by using the following API methods
+Authentication is required to access the various apis.
+Users can authenticate through facebook by using the following API methods:

+*

 ## Data Storage model

+### Version 1.0
+This is still a work in progress!

 ```
 {